 This course models the use of mathematics in real world situations.
-Students will be able to apply mathematical modeling principles to a variety of practical situations including personal finance, risk assessment, inferences, path analysis, linear programming, similarity and scaling, right-triangle trigonometry, game theory, and/ or exponential growth.
-Lecture: 3 hours per week Lab: 1 hour per week Prerequisite: MATH-025 or an appropriate score on a placement test: COMPASS Algebra 46, ACT Math 20, or SAT Math 470 GEM 3 and problem solving.
-Lecture: 4 hours per week
+Students will be able to apply mathematical modeling principles to a variety of practical situations including personal finance, risk assessment, inferences, path analysis, linear programming, similarity and scaling, right-triangle trigonometry, game theory, and/or exponential growth.

+Prerequisite: MATH-025 or an appropriate score on a placement test: COMPASS Algebra 46, ACT Math 20, or SAT Math 470 GEM 3